yaaminiv/yaaminiv.github.io/_posts/2016-12-15-Desalting.md

 - Take 1 set of 11 Marcospin columns
 - Add 200 µL of Solvent A to each column
 - Spin columns for 3 minutes at 2000 rpm
- - Repeat 3 more times
+ - Repeat 3 more times for a total for 4 spins
  - Discard remaining liquid in column every other spin to accomodate additional liquid

 #### **Equilibrate columns**:
 - Add 200 µL of Solvent B to each column
 - Spin columns for 3 minutes at 2000 rpm
- - Repeat 3 more times
+ - Repeat 2 more times for a total of 3 spins
  - Discard remaining liquid in column every other spin to accomodate additional liquid

 #### **Load protein on columns**:
-- Add 30 µg of protein to each column
+- Add 30 µg of protein digest to each column
 - Spin columns for 3 minutes at 3000 rpm
+- Collect flow-through, put back on column and spin again
  - **Peptides are now in the columns**
 - Transfer remaining liquid to the first set of previously labelled snaptop centrifuge tubes
 - Store snaptop centrifuge tubes in -80ºC freezer